remirror/remirror/support/api/remirror__react.api.md

 import { ProsemirrorNode } from '@remirror/core';
 import { ProviderProps } from 'react';
 import { PureComponent } from 'react';
-import React from 'react';
 import { ReactElement } from 'react';
 import { ReactNode } from 'react';
 import { Ref } from 'react';
 import { RemirrorContentType } from '@remirror/core';
 import { RemirrorInterpolation } from '@remirror/core';
-import { RemirrorManagerProps } from '@remirror/react-utils';
 import { RemirrorThemeContextType } from '@remirror/core';
 import { RemirrorType } from '@remirror/react-utils';
 import { RenderEnvironment } from '@remirror/core';